 18. Johnston Canyon Ice Walk

 Another way to take in the spectacular wintertime scenery near Lake Louise is to do the Johnston Canyon Icewalk.
 This famous attraction is open all year round but without a doubt, winter is the best time to go.

-The Johnston Canyon Icewalk starts around 30 minutes from Lake Louise on the Bow Valley Parkway.
+The Johnston Canyon Icewalk starts around 30 minutes from Lake Louise on the Bow Valley Parkway (the drive between Lake Louise and Banff.)
 From the parking lot, you’ll walk a 2.5-kilometer trail/boardwalk to the upper falls (ice cleats are recommended.)
 You can also stop at the lower falls and turn around for a shorter, 1.3-kilometer walk.
 Along the way, you’ll spot frozen waterfalls and huge icicles.
 Afterward, simply turn around and head back the way you came.